nicoflorentin/nicoflorentin/README.md

-# Nicolás Florentín - Full Stack Developer
+# Nicolás Florentín - Front-End Developer

 ## Me 🙋‍♂️
 I'm Nicolás, a Front-End developer specialized in JavaScript and ReactJs.
 While I also have experience in Back-End technologies and UX/UI design, I'm able to create digital experiences that make impact on businesses and connect with people